lumpenspace/palinor/README.md

 **How to Use:**

-1. Run the `pngr dataset` command with the required adjectives.
+1. Run the `palinor dataset` command with the required adjectives.
 2. The system will automatically generate a dataset and save it in a specified format.

 ### Control Vector Training